bluemix/bluemix.github.io-source/source/_posts/en/2018-A-Year-to-Remember.md

 <br>

 It is the first time I develop an app inspired by gradients and curved backgrounds.
 The challenge was how to create a beautiful HR application, but the problem was all I have was text-based data, e.g., check-ins and check-outs, attendance summary, leave requests, etc... and the only image available was the employee avatar picture.
 So, in order to add colors and shapes to the app, gradient buttons and gradient background is added, to contain the dullness of text-only data.
-The app is available on [Google Play](https://play.google.com/store/apps/details?id=com.al_tameer.altameerhr), but still in the pending state for iOS, because, kind of such apps developed specifically for employees requires an enterprise license, instead of publishing it to the AppStore (I wanted to upload it to the AppStore, but failed in the review process, insisting this type of apps be outside of the app store).
+The app is available on [Google Play](https://play.google.com/store/apps/details?id=com.al_tameer.altameerhr), and it was a struggle with iOS on the AppStore, because, kind of such apps developed specifically for employees requires Apple Developer Program for organizations, instead of publishing it under my own _personal_ account (I wanted to upload it to the AppStore, but failed in the review process, insisting this type of apps be outside of the app store or with an account for organizations).

 ### <div><span style="float: left">Gradient Screens </span><span style="float: right; margin-top: 4px">{% raw %}<a class="github-button" href="https://github.com/bluemix/Gradient-Screens" data-show-count="true" aria-label="Star bluemix/Gradient-Screens on GitHub">Star</a><script async defer src="https://buttons.github.io/buttons.js"></script>{% endraw %}</span></div>
 <br><br>